beejjorgensen/bgpython/src/bgpython_chapter_01_intro.md

 ## Official Homepage and Books For Sale

-This official location of this document is:
+The official location of this document is:

 * [`http://beej.us/guide/bgpython/`](http://beej.us/guide/bgpython/)